flgg2yybb/LeetCodeEveryDay/README.md

 # LeetCodeEveryDay

-The number in commited message stand for the question number in LeetCode
+The number in committed message stand for the question sequence in LeetCode